-Making a great first impression on every customer who emails you.
+Making a great first impression on every customer who emails you with the right auto-reply message.

 If you’ve emailed enough businesses for support, then you’ve seen it.